ixvu/w4111_wiki/Relational-Model.md

 ###Keys

 Keys are the minimal set of attributes that uniquely identify an Entity.
 Most Entities have a key.
 The exception is a "Weak Entity."
 In an Entity, there might be multiple candidate keys.
-For example, both a "uid" and "email" might could be unique to a particular Entity.
+For example, both a "uid" and "email" might be unique to a particular Entity.
 In additon, a key might involve multiple attributes.
 For example, a class might be identified by both a number and a section.
 Primary keys are considered the most important type of "key" and are chosen from the set of candidate keys and underlined in Entity diagrams.